-6.76.8 WOODLANDS AND REPLANTING
+6.8 WOODLANDS AND REPLANTING

 The reserves' pine and macrocarpa woodlands were severely impacted by the earthquakes.
 Many trees died, fell over, or became unstable and parts of the reserves were closed to public use for safety reasons.
 Large numbers of dangerous trees have since been removed from all three reserves, dramatically altering the landscape.
-Further tree removal is continuing so the reserves can be fully reopened for public access.
 Remaining trees are being monitored and managed with a view to long term staged removal and replacement as they become a risk to public safety or become over mature.